felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 page, I feel completely OK not remembering what I just read about.
 Read your book like you're watching a TV show or listening to a podcast.
-Highlight as you go, and know that we will come back to collect all these little knowledge nuggets later.
+Highlight as you go, and know that we will come back to collect all these little knowledge nuggets later. :wink:

 {{< figure src="/img/mining-for-golden-nuggets.jpg" position="center" caption="Highlighting = identifying the gold nuggets." >}}

 ## Step 2: Write down your highlights

 When you're done with the book (or whenever you feel like it, really!), get your notebook out.
+We are now going to go back to page one from the book and turn page by page looking for any nugget you identified earlier.

+Why take the time to write by hand all of these nuggets?
+I'm glad you asked.

+Firstly,
+this will make it much easier for you to focus on the *useful* content of the book whenever you want to revisit its ideas later.
+Think about
+it: your notes will be all the *good stuff*.
+No distractions.
+Pure gold, selected by you!

+Secondly, and in my opinion most importantly, it is impossible to write down something without forcing it through your brain.
+Any sentence that goes into your notebook was seen by your eye, decoded by your brain, and felt by your hand and arm's muscles.
+For your memory, this process is a lot more involved than just reading a book, which only involves the eye and the brain.
+By writing your highlights, you are immersing yourself in the book.
+It's a hard experience to describe, as it is both incredibly simple and profoundly powerful.
+Give it a shot!

+Thirdly, as I wrote earlier in [Chapter 4](#chapter-4-creating-a-system-of-learning), you want to do everything you can not to depend on having access to the book once you're done with it.
+The goal of producing complete notes is to allow you to unshackle from the book and claim this knowledge as your own.

-We are now going to go back to page one from the book and turn page by page looking for any highlight you identified earlier.
-Feel free to not even look at the pages without highlights, because you already read them and clearly haven't identified anything of value there.
-Sometimes, you get to skip a few pages like that, wee!
+In this process of going through the book another time to collect your nuggets, feel free to not even look at the pages without highlights.
+I mean, why would you?
+You already read them and clearly haven't identified anything of value there.
+Trust your instinct: move on!
+It feels good when you can skip over ten pages like that.

 {{< figure src="/img/lecture-notes-cas.jpg" position="center" caption="" >}}